-From D2000 version v12, the installation program is available for the operating system Raspbian for Raspberry PI platform and for computers built on Raspberry Compute Module (for example, Techbase NPE X500 M3 inudstrial computer).
+From D2000 version v12, the installation program is available for the operating system Raspbian for Raspberry PI platform (models 2 and higher) and for computers built on Raspberry Compute Module (for example, Techbase NPE X500 M3 inudstrial computer).

 To obtain the D2000 installers for Raspberry PI platform and to obtain the images for the Techbase NPE X500 M3 industrial computer, please contact Ipesoft sales department.